caelumpirata/1st_line_of_code/README.md

 # First Minimalist Creation
-created this using HTML, CSS, and JavaScript :)
+Created this using HTML, CSS, and JavaScript :)
 [FRONT-END ONLY]